 As part of this process, nursing homes must expend funds by adding amenities and services to attract short-term residents, meaning that costs must be cut in other areas.
 Nursing homes are remodeling, repainting, paying for fresh-cut flowers, bigger televisions, wireless internet, and interior decorators to entice short-term stays.
 What these homes are apparently not doing, is spending more money on staff, supplies, and good care.

 If you or a loved one suffered an injury or wrongful death due to nursing home neglect or abuse, you are not powerless.
 You have legal options.
-Rich Hitz as Carlson & Burnett, LLP can counsel you and your family and help you fight for compensation.
-Contact Rich to set up a free consultation.
+Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.